-As light rays move through different media (air, glass, water, etc.), the light bends, or refracts, at a particular angle known as the refractive index.
+As light rays move through different media (air, glass, water, etc.), the light bends or refracts.
+This angle, or refractive index, depends on the types of media that the light is passing through.
 This explains why swim goggles are needed to see clearly underwater.
-As light moves from air to water it refracts, and the angle changes.
+As light moves from air to water it refracts.
 Wearing goggles creates an air space in front of your eyes so that the light bends again, in essence correcting itself in terms of your ability to see clearly.

 At very high magnifications, such as when viewing bacteria with the 100X objective lens, resolution may be compromised when light passes through the small amount of air between the specimen and the lens.
 This is due to the large difference between the refractive index of air and that of glass; the air scatters the light rays before they can be focused by the lens.
 To solve this problem, a drop of oil can be used to fill the space between the slide and the objective, thus forming a connection between the two through which light can travel.
 Since oil and glass have a similar refractive index, the light is collected rather than refracted.
-Thus, adding immersion oil improves the resolution or clarity of the image (Figure 4.4).
+Thus, adding immersion oil improves the resolution or clarity of the image (Figure 1).